 The Sponsor intends to evaluate each fork, airdrop or similar occurrence on a case-by-case basis in consultation with the Trust's legal advisers, tax consultants, and Custodian, and may decide to abandon any Incidental Rights or IR Virtual Currency resulting from a hard fork, airdrop or similar occurrence should the Sponsor conclude, in its discretion, that such abandonment is in the best interests of the Trust.
-In the event the Sponsor decides to sell any Incidental Right or IR Virtual Currency, it would expect to execute the sale to the Authorized Participant, as principal, or through the Authorized Participant, as broker.
-In either case, the Sponsor expects that the Authorized Participant would only be willing to transact with the Sponsor on behalf of the Trust if the Authorized Participant considered it possible to trade the Incidental Right or IR Virtual Currency on a Digital Asset Exchange or other venue to which the Authorized Participant has access.
-The Authorized Participant has access only to Digital Asset Exchanges or other venues that the Authorized Participant reasonably believes are operating in compliance with applicable law, including federal and state licensing requirements, based upon information and assurances provided to it by each venue.
+In the event the Sponsor decides to sell any Incidental Right or IR Virtual Currency, it would expect to execute the sale to an Authorized Participant, as principal, through an Authorized Participant, as broker, or with a Liquidity Provider (as defined below in "-Service Providers of the Trust-Authorized Participants"), or other similarly eligible financial institution that is subject to federal and state licensing requirements and maintains practices and policies designed to comply with anti-money laundering ("AML") and know-your-customer ("KYC") regulations.
+In either case, the Sponsor expects that an Authorized Participant would only be willing to transact with the Sponsor on behalf of the Trust if an Authorized Participant considered it possible to trade the Incidental Right or IR Virtual Currency on a Digital Asset Exchange or other venue to which the Authorized Participant reasonably believes are operating in compliance with applicable law, including federal and state licensing requirements, based upon information and assurances provided to it by each venue.